 This assumes that only you use myself as subtable.
 The possibilities are endless but care is needed.
-For instance, the generic font handler that ships with CONTEXT uses the injections subtable and you should not mess with that one!
+For instance, the generic font handler that ships with ConTEXt uses the injections subtable and you should not mess with that one!

-There are a few helper functions that you normally should not touch as user: flush_properties_table will wipe the table (normally a bad idea), get_properties_table and will give the table that stores properties (using direct entries) and you can best not mess too much with that one either because LUATEX itself will make sure that entries related to nodes will get wiped when nodes get freed, so that the LUA garbage collector can do its job.
+There are a few helper functions that you normally should not touch as user: getpropertiestable and will give the table that stores properties (using direct entries) and you can best not mess too much with that one either because LuaTEX itself will make sure that entries related to nodes will get wiped when nodes get freed, so that the Lua garbage collector can do its job.
 In fact, the main reason why we have this mechanism is that it saves the user (or macro package) some work.
-One can easily write a property mechanism in LUA where after a shipout properties gets cleaned up but it's not entirely trivial to make sure that with each freed node also its properties get freed, due to the fact that there can be nodes left over for a next page.
+One can easily write a property mechanism in Lua where after a shipout properties gets cleaned up but it's not entirely trivial to make sure that with each freed node also its properties get freed, due to the fact that there can be nodes left over for a next page.
 And having a callback bound to the node deallocator would add way to much overhead.